Hangar: Hangars aboard ships

 Many warships carry aircraft and will often have hangars for storage and maintenance.
 Such hangars may be situated adjacent to the flight deck on cruisers, destroyers and frigates or underneath the flight deck with elevators to lift the aircraft on aircraft carriers and amphibious assault ships.
 On some vessels where space is short the hangar and flight deck share the same space, with the hangar stowing away for flight operations.

+Hangar homes

+A hangar home is a residence that includes a hangar attached or integrated into the house, where the owner is able to park their privately owned aircraft.
+Hangar Homes are usually found in residential airparks.